Ageing Well Network

 The Network

-This group kept growing and meeting weekly at a coffee group and sharing their lives with each other (we tried fortnightly but it wasn't enough - they wanted to see each other more often!).
+This group kept growing and meeting weekly at a coffee group and sharing their lives with each other.

 - We partnered up with the Hutt Timebank to share the Timebank as a resource we can use and help to identify needs, and skills and to record those and encourage trades.